Affion Crockett: Career

 Crockett starred in and produced his own sketch comedy show for Fox titled In the Flow with Affion Crockett, which was executive produced by Jamie Foxx.
 He wrote, produced, and rapped on his debut comedy album, Watch the Clone.

 He hosted a reunion special for the TV series Martin titled Martin: The Reunion that aired June 16, 2022 on BET+.

+Crockett wrote, produced, financed and starred in his own feature film A Hip Hop Story co-starring Cedric The Entertainer, Lil Rel Howery, Fredro Starr and Wayne Brady.
+The film is a Coming To America style satirical look back on the culture of hip hop starting from the Bronx up to present.